 Our families will be deeply involved in our District by participating in multiple activities including (but not limited to) working in the classroom, helping with activities, family enrichment events, parent classes, and off campus experiences.
 Communication between home and school will be frequent and conducted in multiple ways so as to keep all stakeholders informed and working as a team.

 Our facility will be maintained in a way that promotes a safe and enriching environment for students, staff, and community.

+Our facility will be maintained in a way that promotes a safe and enriching environment for students, staff, and community.
 Our administration will attract a balanced number of students each year to support the ongoing operation of the school.